BongoLogic/3D-Proof-of-Irrationality/proof.md

 • They overlap in the center and leave two corner regions uncovered.

-According to the Carpets Theorem, the region og overlap will be equal to the uncovered region, so adding a y component preserves the equality.
+According to the Carpets Theorem, the region of overlap will be equal to the uncovered region, so adding a y component preserves the equality.
 (Refer to the README file for more details on the Carpets theorem)

 ![Smaller pairs](https://github.com/BongoLogic/3D-Proof-of-Irrationality/blob/main/photo_2025-06-12_23-08-09.jpg?raw=true)